vishwakarma-31/trading_bot/README.md

 - On-demand market queries
 - Multi-exchange data aggregation

-## GoMarket API Integration
+## Exchange Integration

-The system connects to GoMarket to obtain real-time L1 market data (BBO, last trade price) and L2 order book data.
-Symbol discovery is performed via the endpoint: GET https://gomarket-api.goquant.io/api/symbols/{exchange}/spot
+The system connects to public exchanges using the CCXT library to obtain real-time L1 market data (BBO, last trade price) and L2 order book data.
+Symbol discovery is performed using the exchange's public API.

-For complete API documentation: https://docs.goquant.io/access_gomarket (access code: 2194)